queue-miscreant/chatango-client/README.md

 CHANGELOG
 --------------------------
+## v5.2		*2016/7/27*
+* commandOverlray replaces last line instead of "drawing over" it
+* Alt-backspace should work in a way that's more sane
+* If a command returns an overlay, then the commandOverlay will be replaced by that overlay
+	* This is better because it means the overlay stack can be privatized (in main class)
+* Revamped entire input delegation system
+	* Front-end is the same
+	* Back-end no longer uses setattr and getattr
+	* This makes string manipulations into integer manipulations
+* Made several member variables into private members
 ## v5.1		*2016/7/16*
 * Added asking if opening more than two links at once
 * Lacking programs to run this prints blurbs instead of raising exceptions